This DIY Halloween Candy Bowl is a fun and creepy way to serve treats to all the grabby little hands on Halloween night!

 Whoever had hit us was long gone.
 I shined my powerful beam at a few gaggles of teens, but I couldn’t be sure of anything since I knew nothing.

-After some time standing in the road, a burgled doofus without nary a candy wrapper to his name, I turned and headed back towards our driveway, and that’s when I spotted it.
+After some time standing in the road, a burgled doofus with nary a candy wrapper to his name, I turned and headed back towards our driveway, and that’s when I spotted it.

 There, leaning against the post of our mailbox, was the empty candy bowl.